 Can Windows 10 be used on a server?

 Before we get started with the windows 10 system requirements, it's important to understand that Windows 10 is not a server operating system and should not be used on any server hosted in a data center.
-Windows Server 2019 would be our recommendation for a server OS.
+Windows Server 2019 would be our recommendation for a windows server OS.

 Windows 10 System Requirements